 ‘Go hard or go home’ is my mantra where food is concerned on our Broleur trips abroad, so I found the No1-rated restaurant on TripAdvisor, La Tasca de Ana, and we gorged till we were distended-stomach full.
 The rodolfitos are an absolute must.
 We expected to be hit hard in the pocket when the bill arrived but it was a chucklingly-cheap 40 euros.
 Well worth a repeat visit.

 Sock it to ‘em

-The excitement was building as Sports Tours ferried us to register at the QB expo in Sabadabbadingdong, as it became known.
+The excitement was building as Sports Tours ferried us to register at the Quebrantahuesos expo in Sabadabbadingdong, as it became known.
 And it reached a crescendo when we purchased matching socks and headbands to go with the jersey.
 Who doesn’t love a bit of colour-co-ordinated stash?

 Admittedly, the feeling became a diminuendo when I realised I’d left my passport at registration but it was soon safely recovered (God bless the registration volunteer’s souls).
 It then turned to mortificado when our gentle afternoon warm-up ride confirmed the other brother wouldn't be able to take part.

 Myofascial pain syndrome (that's sore legs in layman's terms).
 It’s horrible.
 It’s f***ing terrible to be honest (sorry for the language, Mum).
 We both suffer from the genetic condition (thanks Dad!).
 It comes and goes, but when it hits it’s excruciating.
 There’s no way you can ride a bike, let alone do a 200km sportive with 3,500m of climbing.
 Desperately disappointing for Steve, gut-wrenching for me.

 No need for alarm

 I have the morning down to a fine art these days - after setting alarms for 4.45am, 4.55am and the 5am red alert - as you can see here: